-Due to its moderate size, it can adequately reside in both an apartment and house setting.
+Due to its moderate size, it can adequately reside in both an apartment and a house setting.

-This is a very social breed which enjoys playing with other dogs, young children and adults.
+This is a very social breed that enjoys playing with other dogs, young children and adults.

 They may have an instinct to herd and nip at the back of the feet of small children and small animals.

-This is something which it should be immediately dissuaded during training and obedience.
+This is something that should be immediately dissuaded during training and obedience.

 In summary, the Cojack is one of the better dog breeds for a family environment.

-Also, its sunny disposition and low maintenance requirements make it a pet which should be seriously considered as a future member of your family.
+Also, its sunny disposition and low maintenance requirements make it a pet that should be seriously considered as a future member of your family.

 - Cojack Puppies – Before You Buy…